 Provide a copy of your most current curriculum vitae

 The program runs as a graduate level course through the Graduate School.
-The experience extends for two semesters, and students who participate are enrolled for one credit fall semester and one credit spring semester.
+The 2019-20 program will be held during autumn semester 2019.
+Students who participate are enrolled for one credit during fall semester.

 Preparing Future Faculty fellows make at least three and four visits to their mentor at their mentor’s school.
 These visits are planned jointly by the fellow and faculty mentor to address the fellow’s questions/interests, to showcase the faculty mentor’s institution, and to benefit from the faculty member’s experience and expertise.

 - Observing classes

 - Discussing hiring, faculty review, and tenure processes